-Scoping is an early and open process for developing the breadth of issues to be addressed in the EA and for identifying significant concerns related to a Proposed Action.
-Per the requirements of Intergovernmental Cooperation Act of 1968 (42 USC 4231[a]) and EO 12372, Intergovernmental Review of Federal Programs, federal, state, and local agencies with jurisdiction that could be affected by the Proposed Action were notified during the development of this EA.
+Scoping is an early, open process for developing the breadth of issues to be addressed in the EA and for identifying significant concerns related to a Proposed Action.
+Per the requirements of Intergovernmental Cooperation Act of 1968 (42 USC 4231[a]) and EO 12372, Intergovernmental Review of Federal Programs, federal, state, and local agencies with jurisdiction that could be affected by the Proposed Action were notified during EA development.

-Appendix A contains the list of agencies consulted during this analysis and copies of correspondence.
+Table 5-1 and Appendix A contain the list of agencies consulted and copies of correspondence.